IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 - **files**: Contains files which must be copied over to the remote host.

-- **templates**: Contains file templates that support modifications from the Role; in our lab work, we will use the *Jinja2 templating language* for creating templates.
+- **templates**: Contains file templates that support modifications from the Role; in our lab work, we will use the <a href="https://jinja.palletsprojects.com/en/3.1.x/" target="_blank">*Jinja2 templating language*</a> for creating templates.

 - **meta**: Contains metadata for the Role, including the author, supported platforms, and dependencies.

 - **handlers**: Contains handlers which can be invoked by "notify" directives; these are associated with the service.

-Ansible supports **variables** that can be used to store values that can then be reused throughout files in an Ansible project.
-Variables provide a convenient way to manage dynamic values for a given environment in your Ansible project.
+AAP supports **variables** that can be used to store values that can then be reused throughout files in an AAP project.
+Variables provide a convenient way to manage dynamic values for a given environment in your AAP project.
 This can simplify the creation and maintenance of a project, as well as mitigate the risk of errors introduced through typos or mislabeled items in your code.
 Variables might include:

 - Users to create